 Implementation

-Device- or OS-specific ConsiderationsFor Apple, Google, and Microsoft.
+Device- or OS-specific Considerations

+In general, the vast majority of mobile phones use Android (from Google) or iOS (from Apple) operating systems (platforms).
+Other mobile platforms do not have significant enough market share to require specific references in cMHAFF.
+However, as a general principle, if an app is developed for other platforms, developers should follow manufacturer-provided guidance for their platform, in addition to cMHAFF.
+The references listed here are only a small sample related to alerts and notifications, but MH apps should follow their platform providers’ specific guidance in all areas.

 https://support.apple.com/en-us/HT201925 This article is rather loose about its terms, since it is entitled “Use Notifications” and then uses “alerts” synonymously.
 They speak of “banner alerts” for example, but also just “Alerts” as something where you need to act before you can move on.
 While this is an official Apple source, I will give preference to the following, which is Apple’s documentation oriented toward app developers, who are the primary audience of cMHAFF.